-The Company will designate a point at which the customer shall terminate his wiring and facilities for connection to the service-supply lines of the Company, but such information does not constitute an agreement or obligation on the part of the Company to furnish service.
+The company will designate a point at which the customer shall terminate his wiring and facilities for connection to the service-supply lines of the company, but such information does not constitute an agreement or obligation on the part of the company to furnish service.

-The NEC refers to this point as the "Service Point" and defines it as: "the point of connection between the facilities of the serving utility and the premises wiring."
+The NEC refers to this point as the "Service Point"

-The Company may have some of its equipment, such as metering, on the customer's side of the Point of Delivery/Service Point
+The company may have some of its equipment, such as metering, on the customer's side of the Point of Delivery/Service Point.